jxmot/zipremote/README.md

 ### Edit Files

 Prior to running there are some files that will require editing.
 The files and contents are described in the following sections.

+While editing and creating run-time versions of the JSON files feel free to remove the `"comments"` arrays.

 #### Site